aarjunsrinivasan/A-Star-using-TurtleBot-ROS/README.md

 The inputs from the user are coordinates of start point, orientation of start point (in degrees), coordinates of goal point, two RPM values and clearance.

-The orientation of goal point is taken by default as 0.
+-The orientation of goal point is taken by default as 0.

-The clearance given by the user is 0.1 (minimum clearance).
+-The clearance given by the user is 0.1 (minimum clearance).

-In the terminal run the following command:
+-In the terminal run the following command:

 roslaunch searchbot astar.launch  x_pos:=4.5 y_pos:=3.0 yaw:=3.142

-The x,y coordinates of start point in gazebo should be given in arguments 'x_pos' and 'y_pos' respectively in the terminal.
+-The x,y coordinates of start point in gazebo should be given in arguments 'x_pos' and 'y_pos' respectively in the terminal.
 The argument 'yaw' is (3.14 + orientation at start of the robot in radians).
 This ensures the turtlebot to spawn at correct position and orientation in gazebo.

-The start coordinates and goal coordinates should be given as negative of the coordinates as observed in right-handed system because the map given has negative axes.
+-The start coordinates and goal coordinates should be given as negative of the coordinates as observed in right-handed system because the map given has negative axes.
 For example, if the robot start point is bottom left (-4.5,-4.5) in right-handed coordinate system, it should be given as (4.5,4.5).

-Inputs for the submitted videos:

-Video 1:
-For Manual input enter 1 else enter 2
-1
-Enter the clearance.1
-Please enter the rpm1:3
-Please enter the rpm2:4
-Please enter start point x coordinate:4.5
-Please enter start point y coordinate:3.0
-Please enter start orientation in degrees:0
-Please enter goal point x coordinate:-4.5
-Please enter goal point y coordinate:-3.0

-Video2:
-For Manual input enter 1 else enter 2
-1
-Enter the clearance.1
-Please enter the rpm1:3
-Please enter the rpm2:4
-Please enter start point x coordinate:4.5
-Please enter start point y coordinate:3.0
-Please enter start orientation in degrees:0
-Please enter goal point x coordinate:0
-Please enter goal point y coordinate:3.0